 That said, short-chain PFAS—the kind most likely to be present in the bowls we tested—are still classified by the European Union’s Registration, Evaluation, Authorisation, and Restriction of Chemicals (REACH) law as chemicals of “very high concern.”

 The good news is that short-chain PFAS are less biopersistent than their longer-chain counterparts.
-According to Laurel Schaider, a research scientist and water quality specialist at the Silent Spring Institute, an anti-pollution non-profit, the shorter-chain alternatives stay in the body for a matter of days or months, not years.
+According to Laurel Schaider, a research scientist and water quality specialist at the Silent Spring Institute, an independent scientific research organization focused on environmental chemicals, the shorter-chain alternatives stay in the body for a matter of days or months, not years.
 That’s a crucial difference when it comes to evaluating their safety.

 Even so, a one-month half-life is still an extraordinarily lengthy interval.
 “If you are a pregnant woman, a month or two is a long time,” says Maffini.
 “And that’s just one exposure.
 You have to keep in mind that exposures are ongoing.
 It’s not one shot and you’re done.”
 In other words, even though short-chain fluorochemicals are less biopersistent, they’re still likely to be entering our bodies much faster than we can excrete them.

 The Environmental Sciences Europe study also pointed out a number of other factors unique to short-chain PFAS, many of which are not encouraging.
 Short-chain varieties are just as indestructible as their longer-chain siblings.
 The shorter molecular structure that makes them easier to excrete also makes them harder to screen out.
 While water treatment facilities can use activated carbon capture to filter long-chain PFAS, this technique doesn’t work as well with the short-chain variety.
 They’re also more mobile, traveling with ease through waterways and through the bloodstream, which means they have the potential to disperse more widely through our individual bodies and across the globe.